Commercial Real Estate Partnerships: The Best Way To Invest in CRE

-- Access to More Opportunities – By pooling funds together with other investors, passive investors can get involved in deals that they could not acquire on their own due to capital constraints.
+Access to More Opportunities – By pooling funds together with other investors, investors can get involved in commercial property deals that they could not acquire on their own due to capital constraints.
 Even the wealthiest individuals and institutions in the world cannot buy every asset they want.
-By investing in partnerships and pooling funds, investors can access deals they couldn’t do on their own.
+By investing in partnerships and pooling funds, investors can access real estate investments they couldn’t do on their own.

-- Leverage Off Of Experienced Sponsors – A competent and savvy sponsor will have more resources, experience, and relationships than most one-off investors.
+Leverage Off Of Experienced Sponsors – A competent and savvy sponsor will have more resources, experience, and relationships than most one-off investors.
 Because of economies of scale, a sponsor will be able to utilize a team to help with leasing, legal, accounting, and development.
 A one-off investor does not have the economies of scale to profitably support an entire team of professionals for one or two assets.
 This is probably the single greatest reason to invest in CRE partnerships. as an added bonus, real estate investing passively with an experienced team gives you a behind the scenes look at how to successfully execute a commercial real estate investment should you choose to take on a larger investment property outside of a sponsor group like a private equity real estate firm or a real estate investment trust (REIT).

 Passivity – In a limited partnership or non-managing member LLC situation, investors are totally passive.
 Their total involvement in the deal is committing capital and earning a return.
 While sponsors earn fees for running a deal, paying these fees is usually an easy pill to swallow when you think about what goes into operating commercial real estate assets.
 This limited partner position also provides the investor with a completely passive income from the cash flow at the rental property.

 The keys to a successful commercial real estate partnership are as follows:

-- Good Deal – This goes without saying.
+Good Deal – This goes without saying.
 If your partnership is overpaying or buying the wrong asset, it will be hard to be successful, regardless of who is running the transaction.
 All investment opportunities, be it a multifamily apartment building, an office building, or any other commercial real estate properties, due diligence must be thorough and the purchase price must make sense.
 The asset and merits of the deal trump everything else.

-- Experienced Sponsor – You want to invest with companies that have a proven track record of success.
+Experienced Sponsor – You want to invest with companies that have a proven track record of success.
 Successful sponsors have all of the relationships and key personnel on staff or retainer to ensure an asset is managed properly and reaches its full potential.
 It takes a village to perform these intricate deals well.
 From investment strategy for acquisition and eventually disposition, commercial real estate investing needs to be handled with precision to be successful.

-Alignment of Interests –This is very important.
+Alignment of Interests –This is very important for individual investors.
 You want to make sure that the sponsor derives the majority of their compensation when the investors win first.
 This is simply an exercise in human nature.
 When everyone’s goals are aligned, things always tend to work out better.